-Please focus on the matter of how technology can generate a new business, or substantially transform an existing business, in the ITM portfolio of businesses.
+Please focus on the matter of how technology can generate a new business, or substantially transform an existing business, in the industries we have been discussing.
 This is loop three in Figure 1 of Context Management.

 Think in terms of 1.) identifying or creating a technology, 2.) how it could generate a new business, or substantially transform an existing business, and 3.) how the benefit of this would be measured.